 As one can see below, there is a tendency for these characters to be Token Minorities, for several reasons.
 First, they cannot be the star because they are a token.
 Second, since they have no traits at all, they don't have negative traits; thus, the writers can claim that they are positive role models.
 Additionally, if your generic guy is the only minority character in the opening credits, there will be heck to pay and cries of "racism!" from Moral Guardians if the producers try to cut the generic guy, meaning that they're much less likely than "regular" generic guys to suffer from Chuck Cunningham Syndrome a few seasons in.

 If the character is stuck in this role despite their best efforts, then it is a case of I Just Want to Be Special.
 If they take the lack of recognizable traits to a level where it becomes an advantage on its own right, then they are The Nondescript.
+If the character seems to be almost superhumanly normal, it might be a Ridiculously Average Guy.
 A Featureless Protagonist is a protagonist that has had this done to the extreme in a Video Game.
 In a video game with many playable characters, this character will be the Jack of All Stats.
 Compare Why Do You Keep Changing Jobs? and Unfazed Everyman.
 If there is more than one in a work, they can easily become Those Two Guys.